Product

 MRR formula

-Expansion monthly recurring revenue (expansion MRR), on the other hand, tells you how much your subscriber income has risen comparatively month to month.
+On the other hand, expansion monthly recurring revenue (expansion MRR) tells you how much your subscriber income has risen comparatively from month to month.

 Improve MRR

-There’s no quick fix to boosting MRR, however, there are strategies you can implement over time in order to increase your revenue in the long term.
+There’s no quick fix to boosting MRR, however, there are strategies you can implement over time to increase your revenue in the long term.

 One element to consider is whether you’re charging enough for your product.
-Testing price elasticity (in other words, how much you can raise your prices before losing customers) by performing price analysis will provide insights into whether you can bump your prices up at all.
+Testing price elasticity (in other words, how much you can raise your prices before losing customers) by performing price analysis will provide insights into whether you can bump your prices.

-Raising prices doesn’t have to look like a hard price bump, either.
-Some techniques for ‘soft’ price raises include adding premium plan tiers with additional features, and upselling to current customers.
+Raising prices doesn’t have to look like a stiff price bump.
+Some techniques for ‘soft’ price raises include adding premium plan tiers with additional features and upselling to current customers.

 Work towards a guaranteed baseline ARR